SelectUSA/website/_posts/2015-01-27-facilitated-investment-mission.md

 All upcoming FIMs are posted under ‘upcoming events’,&nbsp;listed on the lower left of the [SelectUSA homepage](/).&nbsp; You can also [subscribe to the SelectUSA newsletter](https://service.govdelivery.com/service/subscribe.html?code=USITATRADE_22) to&nbsp;receive regular updates on upcoming events.

-For more information you may also click on [Contact Us](/contact/info/selectusa/gov) to send us an e-mail.
+For more information you may also click on [info@SelectUSA.gov](mailto:info@SelectUSA.gov) to send us an e-mail.
 You will be contacted within two (2) business days.

 ### What Happens Next: